unyt-org/uix/docs/manual/19 Rendering.md

 # Source Maps

-Source maps are enabled for the `dev` stage per default and disabled for other stages.
+Source maps are enabled for the `dev` stage by default and disabled for other stages.
 You can explicitly enable or disable source maps by setting the `source_maps` configuration option in the `app.dx` file.